jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 In the xorg.conf you would add the coordinates to each section required, such as stylus, eraser, and cursor.
 And for the wacom.conf in the appropriate usb or serial snippet below the *Driver "wacom"* line.
 Touch will have a different set of coordinates.
+Note if you do use the above xsetwacom parameters or Options to correct an improper screen aspect ratio (tablet to monitor) you will lose some of the working surface of your tablet.